jungleran/drulibs/README.md

 # Drupal Libraries -- make easy Drupal libraries management with Composer

-This is a custom Composer repository for 3rd party libraries used by Drupal contributed projects (modules/themes/distributions)
+This is a custom Composer repository built with [satis](https://github.com/composer/satis) for 3rd party libraries used by Drupal contributed projects
+(modules/themes/distributions)

 ### How to use?